Day One: A Master Class in Mergers & Acquisitions

 Jagtar Narula, SVP of Corporate Strategy and Business Development, Blackbaud

 After experiencing the stresses and excitement of closing an acquisition transaction, at the end of Day Three, join our cocktail reception to celebrate the closing.
 The Wyche Law Firm will sponsor "Secrets of Successful M&A: A C-Suite Session."
-Prior to and following the discussion and Q&A time, there will be an exclusive networking event on the beautiful 5th floor terrace of the ONE building with hors d' oeuvres and cocktails.
+Prior to and following the discussion and Q&A time, there will be an exclusive networking event.

 Day Four: The Integration Phase of M&A